 The bill amends Section 2876 of Title 68 of the Oklahoma Statutes, which pertains to the notice requirements for increases in property valuation and the process for taxpayers to protest such increases.
 The key change requires that when the county assessor notifies a taxpayer of an increase in the fair cash value of their homestead property, the notice must now include information regarding the application for a limit on the fair cash value of homestead properties, as outlined in Section 8C of Article X of the Oklahoma Constitution.
-This aims to ensure that homeowners are informed about potential protections available to them regarding property tax increases.
+This addition aims to ensure that homeowners are informed about potential protections available to them regarding property tax assessments.

 Statutes affected: